11 Best Turntable Speakers for Vinyl in 2019

 Bookshelf speakers are usually used for small to medium spaces.
 You may be able to stretch the sound to another room depending on your home acoustics.
 But don’t expect more than that without sacrificing sound quality.

 Want to throw a house party?
-Your powered bookshelf speakers may not be enough.
+Your powered bookshelf speakers may not be enough and you may need a more powerful pair of speakers.
 Because they are meant to be used in small spaces, their frequency response is generally lower for maximum sound balance.

 However, for casual listening on a lazy Sunday, powered speakers are a great option.